-Allegory - The device of using character and/or story elements symbolically to represent an abstraction in addition to the literal meaning.
-In some allegories, for example, an author may intend the characters to personify an abstraction lie hope or freedom.
+Allegory: The device of using character and/or story elements symbolically to represent an abstraction in addition to the literal meaning.
+In some allegories, for example, an author may intend the characters to personify an abstraction like hope or freedom.
 The allegorical meaning usually deals with moral truth or a generalization about human existence.
 Ex.
 Animal Farm George Orwell

-Alliteration: The repetition of sounds, especially initial consonants in tow or more neighboring words (as in "she sells sea shells").
-Although the term is not used frequently in the multiple-choice section, you can look for alliteration in any essay passage.
+Alliteration: The repetition of sounds, especially initial consonants in two or more neighboring words (as in "she sells sea shells").
 The repetition can reinforce meaning, unify ideas, supply a musical sound, and/or echo the sense of the passage.